Table of Contents

 Typically, water scarcity is driven by two important factors – which are the increasing use of freshwater and the depletion of usable freshwater resources.
 Furthermore, scarcity can be of two types – physical water scarcity and economic water scarcity.
 Physical water scarcity is caused when a natural water resource is unable to meet the demands of a particular region.
 Economic water scarcity is caused by the mismanagement of sufficiently available water resources.
 However, there are a lot more causes of water shortage:

 Major Causes of Water Scarcity

 Following are some of the major causes of water shortage:

 - Natural calamities such as droughts and floods

 - Overuse of aquifers and its consequent slow recharge

-Scarcity of water can also cause water pollution.
+The scarcity of water can also cause water pollution.
 For instance, if inadequate water is available for sanitation, water gets polluted through the introduction of disease-causing pathogens.
 In fact, 88% of all water-borne diseases are caused this way.
 Furthermore, water scarcity can cause an imbalance in the ecosystem.
-Foodchains are affected and biodiversity is harmed.
+Food chains are affected, and biodiversity is harmed.

-To explore more causes of water scarcity or other related information, please register at BYJU’S.
+To explore more causes of water scarcity or other related information, explore BYJU’S Biology.

 According to UNICEF, by 2025 half of the places in this world will be living with insufficient water.